Learning Outcomes

 This refers to capital expenditure incurred during ownership that increases the value of the asset, provided the improvement is reflected in the asset's state or nature at the time of disposal.

-- Examples: Cost of building an extension to a property, significant improvements to machinery.
+- Examples: Cost of building an extension to a property, structural alterations, or significant upgrades to plant that alter its character.

-- Exclusions: Routine maintenance, repairs, insurance costs, or any expenditure allowable as a deduction against income tax are generally not allowable improvement expenditure for CGT.
+- Exclusions: Routine maintenance and repairs, insurance, mortgage interest, and any expenditure deductible against income tax are generally not allowable enhancement expenditure for CGT.

 Worked Example 1.1